In this article

 1. Set clear guidelines for travel bookings

-You'll also want to outline the allowed class of service for various modes of transportation, whether that's economy, business class, or first class.
-Equally important are the procedures employees must follow when booking travel, such as using a corporate travel agency or an online booking tool.
-Setting these guidelines upfront helps manage travel costs, ensure consistency in employee experiences, and maintain visibility over business spending.
+You should also outline the allowed class of service for various modes of transportation (economy, business class, or first class) and any procedures employees must follow when booking travel (using a corporate travel agency vs. an online booking tool).

 2. Outline expense submission and reimbursement procedures